-Maximum of 18 months; the grant may also be used within the framework of several shorter stays within a period of three consecutive years.
+- The grant may also be used within the framework of several shorter stays.
 The length of the grant is decided by a selection committee and depends on the project in question and the applicant's work schedule

-Applicants should outline how they plan to divide their time between Germany and the home university in a work and time schedule in their application.
+- Applicants should outline how they plan to divide their time between Germany and the home university and possibly specify plans to visit a third country (e.g. for the purpose of collecting material) in a work and time schedule in their application.

 Travel and accommodation expenses according to the German Federal Travel Expenses Law for supervising university teachers for one trip of up to 10 days

-Under certain circumstances, grant holders completing uninterrupted stays of over 6 months in Germany may receive the following additional benefits:
+Under certain circumstances, grant holders completing an uninterrupted stay of over 6 months in Germany may receive the following additional benefits: